roytam1/msdos-player/readme.txt

 NOTE: Windows version 4.10 is same as Windows 98.
 NOTE: DOS version 5.00 and true DOS version 5.50 are same as NTVDM.
+NOTE: DOS version 7.10 is same as Windows 98.

 To set the limit on number of files process can open (this is same as FILES= in COFIG.SYS), please specify the option '-f'.
 The limit must be 20 to 128.